dpicca/spacy_dhtk/README.md

 ## Objective

 The objective of the project is to work with texts from Gutenberg.org, using spaCy, a free open-source library for Natural Language Processing (NLP) in Python.
-It is used to analyse texts by using linguistic features thanks to the NLP.
+It is used to analyse texts by using linguistic features thanks to the NLP (Natural Language Processing).

-To do so, three dataclasses were created :
+To do so, three dataclass were created :
 `Book`, `Character` ,`Line`.

-The dataclass `Book` corresponds to the parsed book.
+The main dataclass, `Book`, import the other dataclass and stores a main portion of our code.

-The dataclass `Character` corresponds to the characters from the book.
+The dataclass `Character` stores methodes that end up returning a dictionnary of the characters of a book paired with the paragraphs they appear in.

 The dataclass `Line` corresponds to the tagging of paragraphs using spaCy’s NLP.

-The code to generate the JSON file can be found in the `main.py`script.
+The code to generate the JSON files can be found in the `main.py`script.

 ## Procedure
 The first step of the creation of this code was the division of the three data classes below.
 Then we created the methods which are the following :
 `Book`:
 The method `get_name()` returns the name of the book then `get_lines()` divides the text in lines.
-The three following methods return a Dataframe and creates a csv file with an array of the information :
+The three following methods return a Dataframe and creates a csv file with an array of the informations :
-`spacy_pos_tagging()`separate the text in entities.
+`spacy_pos_tagging()`separates the text in words and give information about their grammatical or syntaxical features.
-`spacy_get_dependencies()`is a method that uses the NLP of the text and uses the dependencies between the words in a book.
+`spacy_get_dependencies()`is a method that uses the NLP of the text and returns the dependencies between words in a book.
-`spacy_df_pipe()` is a method that return spacy entities.
+`spacy_df_pipe()` is a method that return entities of a text, giving informations that can be seen below on the screenshot.
 `Character`
 The method `spacy_characters()` allows access to a dictionary of characters and the number of occurrence in the text.

 ## Results
-The results can be found in a JSON file in the `main.py` script.
-The data are separated in an array and takes the arguments that are in the `spacy_df_pipe()` method.
+The results are stored in JSON files thanks to the script in the `main.py` file.
+We initiated an instance of the class `Book`, giving it the path to .txt files as an argument.
+Then, using the `spacy_df_pipe`method, we store all the data in two different folders.

-All of this information can be found in the `generated_json` file.
+All of those informations can be found as json files in the `generated_json` folder.
+They can also be found as csv files in the `Data`folder.

 Here is a screenshot of a generated dataframe :